MarkRacsko/dpc-neuron/Plan.md

     3. ~~Update the database (which might just be a .xlsx file)~~
 - The marker file could also be a report of outcomes, so if this file exists then the folder must have been processed already.
 Then have separate functionality to tabulate these day by day reports and compile an overall report.

+- Config file structure:
+    1. input section: for input related options such as the default input folder path and the naming convention of experimental groups.
+These will be used to identify which file is what so the experimental conditions can be included in the report.
+Regex should be used, not just keywords like "only".
+    2. report section: this is for the individual measurement day outputs
+    3. tabulated_report: this is for the overall compilation of results

 - CLI interface, I'm not bothering with a GUI with this one.
 Arguments/options:
     -p / --process: Process measurements found in subfolders of the given folder.
 Ignores measurements for whom a report already exists.
     -t / --tabulate: Compile an overall report from measurement reports found in subfolders of the given folder.
 Can be done at the same time as -p, in this case the program will process everything then make the report.
 Ideally in the latter case we make the report on the fly, instead of reading in the report files after writing them.